MIERUNE/ElevationTile4JP/README.md

 ![](icon.png)

 ## Overview
-This is a QGIS plugin that downloads elevation tiles and converts them to GeoTiff.
+This is a QGIS plugin that downloads Japan elevation tiles and converts them to GeoTiff.
 <br>
 ![](./img/mov.gif)